treeman/mining-incorporated/README.md

 Next steps
 ----------

-3. Buildable/Non-buildable objects
+4. Refactor stuff...
+4. Objects on tiles
-5. Properly mine ores and move to storage room
+6. Properly mine ores and move to storage room
 8. Refactor world.
     * World could be split into Components
         1. Coordinate mappings